pahans/scissors-rock-paper/docs/Test task specification.md

     - Rock - player wins 3000 because Paper wins and Rock is tie
     - Paper - player wins nothing because Paper is tie and Rock loses
     - Scissors - player wins 1500 because Paper loses and Rock wins
+-  If Player places bets on rock and paper, computer choice is Rock, so Rock bet is lost, and Paper bet wins.
+We show computer choice and only winning bet in final result
+    - If it's a rock and scissors, then we show rock vs rock since tie is better result than lose